DEFRA/defra-ai-sdlc/pages/responsible-practices/ethics.md

 ## Things to consider

 ### Security and reliability
-AI-generated code may contain security flaws or errors that look correct.
-Always check AI outputs through testing and code review.
+AI-generated outputs may contain security flaws or errors that look correct.
+Always check AI outputs through testing and reviewed.

 ### Intellectual property
-AI tools may generate code based on copyrighted material.
-Make sure AI-assisted code follows open source licensing requirements and government IP policies.
+AI tools may generate outputs based on copyrighted material.
+Make sure AI-assisted outputs follows open source licensing requirements and government IP policies.

 ### Environmental impact
 AI tools use computing resources.
 Consider environmental costs and use AI tools in proportion to the task complexity.
 See [Sustainability](sustainability.md) for more information.

 ### Skills and development
-Use AI tools to enhance rather than replace human expertise.
-Make sure team members keep their technical skills and critical thinking abilities.
+- Use AI tools to enhance rather than replace human expertise.
+- Use AI to enhance your skills and critical thinking rather than replace them

 ### Public trust
 Be transparent about AI assistance in public-facing services.
 Consider how AI use affects citizen confidence in government digital services.